PastorGL/datacooker-etl/README.md

 ### Goals

-* Provide first class ETL processing with simple, human-friendly SQL.
-No Python nor Scala code required.
+* **Provide first class ETL processing with simple, human-friendly, highly imperative SQL.
+No Python nor Scala code required.**
 * Run not only on the Spark cluster, but as a local standalone application too.
 Be callable from any CI/CD or scheduler.
-* Require no schema.
-Require no data catalog.
+* Require **no schema**.
+Require **no data catalog**.
 Every field could be defined if needed ad hoc and in place, all data types are inferred by default, and can be explicitly cast if necessary.
-* Provide batch processing for production, interactive debugging for development.
+* Provide **batch** processing for production, **interactive** debugging for development.
-* Provide a rich REPL with remote connection support.
+* Provide a **rich REPL** with remote connection support.
 * Provide base external storage adapters out of the box.
 * Support extensibility via Java API.
 Keep framework core as small as possible, and write as less code as possible.
 Allow white-labeling for customized distributions.
 * Provide a companion tool with machine-friendly JSON configurations.

 ### What Data Cooker is NOT

 Data Cooker is NOT a replacement for Spark SQL nor extension to it.
-It is a standalone interpreter.
+It is a standalone SQL interpreter.

 Data Cooker is a specialized tool designed for efficient handling of data transformations, so it DOES NOT try to emulate a general-purpose RDBMS nor a standards-aligned SQL engine.
 It has its own dialect of SQL that deals with entire data sets, partitions, and records, but doesn't support record grouping and things like window functions.
 Because this is analytical workload, NOT ETL specific.